Austin Health comprises the Austin Hospital, Heidelberg Repatriation Hospital (HRH) and the Royal Talbot Rehabilitation Centre (RTRC).

 Today the Heidelberg Repatriation Hospital continues to treat veterans and war widows and the wider community with day surgery, palliative care, mental health services, aged care, and a range of outpatient services.

-With the opening of four additional operating theatres at the Heidelberg Repatriation Hospital in 2013, it will take on a much more substantial elective surgery role.
+With the opening of four additional operating theatres at the Heidelberg Repatriation Hospital in 2013, it now fills a substantial elective surgery role.

 The Royal Talbot Rehabilitation Centre is a specialist provider of intensive rehabilitation programs, providing a comprehensive and coordinated range of medical, nursing, therapy and support services to people with a wide range of disabilities.